 Has your graduate secretary written your website copy?
 Have your profile photos been taken on your iPhone in the beige wall boardroom?
 Are your company infographics ripped from Clipart?
 If alarm bells aren’t going off, you need to go check your batteries.

-Engaging a copywriter, photographer or designer to help out with these elements should be a priority.
+Engaging a copywriter, photographer or top web designer to help out with these elements should be a priority.
 Poorly produced content is an absolute killer when it comes to establishing trust with potential clients and building relationships with other like-minded companies.

 Get the Google thumbs up.